Balance of medicine and pediatrics experiences

 Our Med-Peds residents are fortunate to work with two excellent and well-balanced categorical programs.
 Graduates from each program routinely secure competitive fellowship and hospitalist opportunities.
 Our Med-Peds residents feel fully integrated into each categorical program while maintaining their own unique identity.
 Also, our busy children’s hospital service is housed in the same building as our internal medicine wards, which greatly simplifies the Med-Peds residents’ experience.

 Friendly community environment with strong academic focus

-The Greenville University Hospital System (GHS) is a comprehensive community hospital complex with state of the art facilities.
+The Greenville University Health System (GHS) is a comprehensive community hospital complex with state of the art facilities.
 Most of our applicants are amazed by the friendly atmosphere here.
 The residents can attest to its reality.
 GHS serves as a tertiary referral center with a level III NICU and a level I trauma center.
 GHS also serves as the upstate campus for the University of South Carolina School of Medicine, providing clerkship experiences for medical students in a variety of settings.